ajaysheoran2323/Kubernetes/Labels Selectors and matchLabels/Readme.md

 ### Important:
-Selector Supports - Services and ReplicationController mactLabels Supports - Job, Deployment, Replica Set, and Daemon Set.
+Selector Supports - Services and ReplicationController

+macthLabels Supports - Job, Deployment, Replica Set, and Daemon Set.

 #### matchExpressions
   matchExpressions is a list of pod selector requirements.
 Valid operators include In, NotIn, Exists, and DoesNotExist